 1930 - The Henry Murphy House, Santa Cruz CA.

-1930 - The Salem Lutheran Home Association Home for the Aged, 2361 East 29th Street, Oakland CA. Wurster was Professional Advisor.
-The design was awarded to Berkeley architect Henry H. Gutterson.
+1930 - The Salem Lutheran Home Association Home for the Aged, 2361 East 29th Street, Oakland CA. Wurster was an advisor only; design was awarded to Berkeley architect Henry H. Gutterson.

 1930 - The Leon and Eleanor Sloss, Jr, House, Woodside CA. Wurster did subsequent alterations and additions in 1941 and 1947-1948.
 There is also a 1911 Greene and Greene house on the site.
 Featured in Architectural Forum, October 1937; Pencil Points, August 1938.

 1930 - The Walter B. Wessells Remodel I, 1352 Filbert Street, San Francisco CA.

 1931 - The Marion Hollins House, 33 Hollins Drive, Pasatiempo, Santa Cruz CA. Hollins was a well-known pro golfer who established the Pasatiempo Golf Course designed by Wurster.
 He designed at least 3 of the first houses, including the home of landscape architect Thomas Church, who did the landscaping.
 Wurster also designed polo horse stables for Hollins in Scotts Valley, near Santa Cruz.
 Hollins sold her interest and moved back to Monterey in the late 1930s.

 Wurster was hired to much of the 600-acre Pasatiempo Country Club and Estates.
 Golf course designer, Alister MacKenzie, laid out the course while the Olmstead brothers provided the landscaping.
 Hollins hired architect Clarence Tantau to design the clubhouse.
 She introduced Wurster to Thomas Church, who at that time was a relatively unknown landscape architect, who oversaw the landscaping work in relation to the various structures.
 Additionally Wurster designed many of the support facilities, the caddy house, the tennis courts, a bath house at the beach (never built), the swimming pool, and nearby stables in Scott's Valley.
 Unfortunately the opening of the community coincided with the collapse of the stock market.
 Nonetheless, Wurster did build several additional private homes in the community through the late 1930s, most of which received numerous national and local awards.